reactive-firewall/multicast/.github/AI_USAGE_POLICY.md

  * 3.2.A AI Review Purpose
    * AI reviews are supplementary and do not replace human review
  * 3.2.B AI Troubleshooting
    * When AI review is triggered but fails (e.g., due to throttling), the PR must be marked as requiring additional attention
    * AI approval comments should not be used to bypass branch protection rules

 ### 3.3 Large PR Handling

    * 3.3.A Less is More
-     * PRs with more than 100 changed files should be split into smaller PRs when possible When splitting is not feasible, PR authors must provide a summary highlighting the most critical changes for human reviewers
+     * PRs with more than 100 changed files should be split into smaller PRs when possible When splitting is not feasible, PR authors must provide a summary highlighting the most critical changes for human reviewers.

 ## 4. Security Considerations

 ### 4.1 Verification and Validation

  * 4.1.A Review Line-by-Line
     * Absolutely, NO "Vibe-coding" is acceptable for this project.
 ALL AI-suggestions MUST be understood by at least one core maintainer (same as all other reviewed code needs to be)
 > [!TIP]
 > > Good code is its own best documentation.
-As you're about to add a comment, ask yourself, "How can I improve the code so that this comment isn't needed?"
-Improve the code and then document it to make it even clearer.
+As you're about to add a comment, ask yourself,
+> > "How can I improve the code so that this comment isn't needed?"
+Improve the code and then
+> > document it to make it even clearer.
 > - Steve McConnell

    * All AI-suggested code changes must be verified by a human maintainer (see 3.1.B).